-Lake Baikal has only one outlet, de Angara River, which exits the lake in the west near Irkutsk.
+Lake Baikal has only one outlet, the Angara River, which exits the lake in the west near Irkutsk.
 The Angara River is 1,779 kilometers long and forms the headwater tributary of the Yenisei River, which flows into the Arctic Ocean.
-Lake Baikal is predominantly fed by run-off from over 336 rivers and streams.
+Lake Baikal is predominantly fed by run-off from 336 rivers and streams.
 The largest contributions come from the Selenga, Upper Angara, Barguzin, and Ruka Rivers.
-On average, 58.75 km3 of river water is contributed annually to Lake Baikal, adding up to 82.7% of the lake's total water balance.
-Precipitation contributes 13.2% to the lake's annual water balance, whereas groundwater sources contribute 4.3%.
+On average, 57.77 km3 of river water is contributed annually to Lake Baikal, adding up to 82.4% of the lake's total water balance.
+Precipitation contributes 13.2% to the lake's annual water balance, whereas groundwater sources contribute 4.4%.